 - Create an attitude of self-expression and better communication skills in the affected partner.
 You may not be interested in another relationship for awhile, and that’s completely okay.
 Improved communication skills are beneficial in and out of romantic relationships, and usually lead to stronger relationships in general.

-We don’t have a waiting list, and we can usually see you within 24 hours.
+We don’t have a waiting list.
 Don’t wait any longer.
 Contact us today.